snap-one/docs-driverworks/table_logger_utility/documentation/@- README.md

 As the driver writer, we know that the tInputConnMapByID table is a valid table within the driver and is a map of the input connection IDs to device IDs.
 This table is unlikely to grow further with regular use.

-Continuing to review the output, to the right we encounter the following:
+Continuing to review the output, we encounter the following:

 ```xml
 - Table: {34} {